Otard95/debian-i3/README.md

 ## Setup

-Either connect to internet and clone this or mount a usb with the source and run `./setup.sh`
+Either connect to internet and clone this repo or mount a usb with the source.

+Now you can run `./setup-network.sh`
+This will install and setup NetworkManager so we have a stable network connection.
+You should rebot after this.

+Now we setup all the core stuff.
+Run `./setup-core.sh`

 A reboot is required at this point.
 After you can optionally use the `./install-brave.sh` script to install brave-browser.